JasonLocklin/Dissertation/SA/Methods.md

-The blocks were split up into approximate thirds, with the first third of the first block considered as a pseudo-baseline, to be compared with the final third of each of the subsequent blocks.
+The blocks were split up into approximate thirds, with the first third of the first block considered as a pseudo-baseline, to be compared with the final third of each of the subsequent blocks (i.e., $Effect_{N} = \overline{N}_b - \overline{1}_a$).
+For the first block, this is simply a measure of the change from the beginning to end of the block of adaptation, whereas for a later block, the difference represents more than one entire block of adaptation.
 Five participants were removed from the analysis because they lacked a sufficient number of acceptable trials per third (10) to make reliable calculations, on two or more of the four blocks.